 The law also allows paid family leave for employees to care for children under a quarantine or isolation order.
 Employees eligible for federal COVID-19-related leave may take state leave only to the extent that it exceeds the federal leave.
-Exceptions apply for asymptomatic or undiagnosed employees who can work virtually, and for employees who traveled to affected regions not for work.
-The state has issued FAQs on the new law.
-For further information, contact the New York Department of Labor.
+Exceptions to the leave requirement apply for asymptomatic or undiagnosed employees who can work virtually, and for employees who traveled to affected regions (including states on New York's travel advisory) for non-work purposes.
+For further information, see the state's FAQs, or contact the New York Department of Labor.